 Before you go hiking any trail in the Rockies, check current trail conditions on Trail Report from Parks Canada.

 Johnston Canyon secret cave

-Beware that it’s forbidden to enter the cave during summer when the signs indicate the closure.
+Beware that entering the cave during summer is forbidden when the signs indicate the closure.
 It is due to the restoration of the area and protection of nesting black swifts.
-Parks Canada is regularly on patrol giving fines to disrespectful visitors.
+Parks Canada is regularly on patrol, giving fines to disrespectful visitors.

 Johnston Canyon cave (between Lower and Upper Falls) can be visited in winter only.

 Johnston Canyon guided tours